 Music for marching doesn’t have to be typical military style soldier music, anything with a steady beat goes down well and especially if it has a brisk pace.
 Encourage children to choose an instrument that suits the music e.g. drums for soldier marching or tinkling bells for a fairy theme.
 If you want the music to go with a song or story you could choose the most appropriate instrument, e.g wooden sticks for tick-tocks or triangles for raindrops.

 This activity should be played as often as possible with lots of contrasting music and different combinations of instruments.
-It’s a great way to blow off some steam to a rousing march if you can’t get outside, but equally you can calm things down with something soft and soothing as you tinkle a triangle to Strauss a waltz.
+It’s a great way to blow off some steam to a rousing march if you can’t get outside, or you can calm things down with something soft and soothing as you tinkle a triangle to Strauss a waltz.

 Stay up to date with Let's Play Music!